 The Medicare Learning Network (MLN) is the home for education, information, and resources for the Medicare Fee-For-Service provider community.
 The MLN gives you access to the Medicare Program information you need, when you need it, so you can focus more on providing care to your patients.
 Serving as the umbrella for a variety of CMS education and communication activities, the MLN offers:

 - Provider Partnership Program;

 The Office of Inspector General (OIG) of the Department of Health and Human Services (HHS) has a series of 11 short video and audio presentations for health care providers on top health care compliance topics.
 The newest step in OIG's Provider Compliance Training initiative, these free videos, average about four minutes each and cover major health care fraud and abuse laws, the basics of health care compliance programs, and what to do when a compliance issue arises.
 The site also includes audio podcasts with more detailed information on a variety of compliance topics.
-Click here to visit the OIG Provider Compliance Web Site: https://oig.hhs.gov/newsroom/video/2011/heat_modules.asp
+Visit the OIG Provider Compliance website here https://oig.hhs.gov/newsroom/video/2011/heat_modules.asp

 Ohio Automated Rx Reporting System (OARRS)

 OARRS is a free on-line tool for physicians and other prescribers to check to see if new or existing patients are potentially abusing dangerous drugs or obtaining prescriptions from multiple providers that could cause adverse drug interactions.
 Outpatient pharmacies that dispense controlled substances to Ohio residents are required to report information into the database at regular intervals.